linuxserver-archive/docker-musicbrainz/README.md

 ## Versions
++ **03.06.2016:** Complete rewrite due to schema change.
+Rebased back to 14.04 direct
+Using S6 overaly.

 + **21.03.2016:** Bump to latest server release
 + **16.03.2016:** Bump to latest server release
 + **26.02.2016:** Bump to latest server release